-What all these parenting terms try to do is to capture a way of being in the world with yourself and your children that are characterized by unconditional love, freedom, peace, kindness and clarity of mind.
-They are all just different 'tastes' or aspects of joyful existence with yourself and your children.
+What all these parenting terms try to do is to capture a way of being in the world with yourself and your children that is characterized by unconditional love, freedom, peace, kindness and clarity of mind.
+They are all just different 'tastes' or aspects of a joyful existence with yourself and your children.

 But if I were to be more precise as to how I view spiritual parenting, I think maybe I will start by taking a look at the term 'spiritual' which may mean a lot of different things for different people.

 The way that I see it, spiritual parenting is not about about teaching children something 'external' like a certain belief system or dogma.

-On the contrary, spiritual parenting is about helping children stay centered within themselves and helping them realize that everything points back to themselves - the place where everything begins and everything ends.
+On the contrary, spiritual parenting is about helping children stay centered within themselves and helping them realize that everything points back to themselves.
+That they are he place where everything begins and everything ends.

-Spiritual parenting supports the idea that there really are no objective rules in the world - that the best position from which children can make sense of the world is through checking in with their own inner compass - does it feel right, or doesn't it feel right?
+Spiritual parenting supports the idea that there really are no objective rules in the world - that the best position from which children can make sense of the world is through checking in with their own inner compass: Does what I'm doing feel right, or doesn't it feel right?
 Nothing else matters!